 VII.S.4.d.1.
-Technical, Environmental, Human Health and Institutional Concerns but is not limited to the following: preliminary process flow sheets; preliminary sizing and type of construction for buildings and structures; and rough quantities of utilities required.
+Technical, Environmental, Human Health and Institutional Concerns

+The Permittee shall provide a description of each corrective measures alternative which includes but is not limited to the following: preliminary process flow sheets; preliminary sizing and type of construction for buildings and structures; and rough quantities of utilities required.
 The Permittee shall evaluate each alternative in the four following areas: